sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

 Tutorial : Fitting a line profile using Monte Carlo Markov Chains
 =================================================================

-In this tutorial you will, hopefully, learn how fit Lyman-alpha line profiles ussing a Monte Carlo Markov Chain with `zELDA`.
+In this tutorial you will, hopefully, learn how fit Lyman-alpha line profiles using a Monte Carlo Markov Chain with `zELDA`.
 The MCMC engine is `emcee` (https://emcee.readthedocs.io/en/stable/).

 Getting started
 ***************